VulturARG/test_exercice_01/docs/problems.md

       Each line should contain:
     - The device data from config file.
-    - An additional value, `date_time`, which contain the current date time in ISO 8601 UTC **date time** (i.e. "2021-09-06 17:01:07)
+    - An additional value, `date_time`, which contain the current date time in ISO 8601 UTC **date time** (i.e. "2021-09-06 17:01:07")
     - An additional value, `sensor_data`, which contain all data load from de sensors:
       Each `sensor_data` line should contain:
       - `id` sensor value as key.
       - `type`, `value`, `unit` and `status`.
         The sensor `value` can be a real number between sensor range or `null` if there is any error.
         The sensor `status` will be: `OK` if data is between the sensor ranges, `NA` if sensor can't be read, `SE` if there are a sensor error or `OoR` if sensor data is out of range.
-2. Add a new field named `dew_point`.
-This is a calculated valued.
+2. Add a value, `calculated_data`, which contain all calculated data from de sensors.
+Those are a calculated values.
+In this exercise only calculate the dew point.
 See formula bellow.
 You can find the ids of sensor to combinate to make these calculations in `conf/sensor_to_calculate.csv`
       Each line should contain:
+3. Add a new field named ``.

+      Each line should contain:
+      - `id` int number starting by 1000 as key.
+      - `type`: The type of calculate value. `DEW` in this exercise
-    - `temp_id` the id of the temperature sensor used to calculate it.
+      - `sensor_1_id` the id of the first sensor used to calculate it.
-    - `hum_id` the id of temperature sensor used to calculate it.
+      - `sensor_2_id` the id of second sensor used to calculate it.
-    - `value` the real value from calculate or `null` if there is an error in temperature or humidity sensor.
+      - `value` the real value from calculate or `null` if there is an error in any sensor.
+      - `unit` the unit of calculated data
       - `status` `OK` or `ERROR`

 Note: all real number output must be a JSON Number.